Add intents to determine user intention of utterances

 GetEmployeeInformation, and click Done.

 Example utterances are text examples of user questions or commands.
 To teach Language Understanding (LUIS), you need to add example utterances to an intent.

 On the GetEmployeeInformation intent details page, enter a relevant utterance you expect from your users, such as

 Does John Smith work in Seattle?in the text box below the intent name, and then press Enter.

 LUIS converts all utterances to lowercase and adds spaces around tokens such as hyphens.

-An utterance in an intent might have an intent prediction discrepancy between the selected intent and the prediction score.
-LUIS indicates this discrepancy with a red box around the Labeled intent on the row of the example utterance.
+An example utterance in an intent might have an intent prediction error between the intent the example utterance is currently in and the prediction intent determined during training.

 Add a custom entity

 Once an utterance is added to an intent, you can select text from within the utterance to create a custom entity.
 A custom entity is a way to tag text for extraction, along with the correct intent.